SERC-Lv3IT-Unit19-Labs/Lab-ESP8266-DHT11-Temperature-Humidity-Sensor/README.md

 2. Make sure the sensor is wired the correct way round!

+3. **Make sure the sensor is wired the correct way round!** Pins on the breakout board maybe reversed from those in the diagram.
+Check the labels.

-3. - If using Arduino IDE, open the [dht11-temperature-humidity-sensor](arduino/dht11-temperature-humidity-sensor/dht11-temperature-humidity-sensor.ino) sketch and run it.
+4. - If using Arduino IDE, open the [dht11-temperature-humidity-sensor](arduino/dht11-temperature-humidity-sensor/dht11-temperature-humidity-sensor.ino) sketch and run it.

    - If using micropython (i.e. with Thonny), run the [read_sensor.py](micropython/read_sensor.py) script.

-4. Open the serial monitor / REPL and check that the sensor is working correctly.
+5. Open the serial monitor / REPL and check that the sensor is working correctly.

 Q1.
 What cable carries the data?